MikeyBeez/Juliet/README.md

 I need to cleanup this yaml file.
 It has all my site packages too.
 The frustrating part is that I will need to set this up from scratch in a virtual machine before it's ready for the wild.
 Then I can prune this down to the minimum.

 I built kaldi from source.
-I still don't know if this step is required.  vosk may have everything that's needed.
+It's absolutely NOT necessary to build kaldi. vosk has everything that's needed.
 If you do build kaldi, I have a video to help do that.
 It will point you to the kaldi tutorial and installation docs.
 I recommend reading the kaldi git tutorial before you start, so that you fork and then clone properly.
 https://www.youtube.com/watch?v=Kky-mdzYLq4

 You also need to clone vosk-api so that you'll have the demo code.
 Get it on github.
 Pypi has the right repo, so look there for the url.
+It's a good idea to run the demo code to make sure vosk is working before you move on.

 The vosk module for python is installed with pip3.
 It's in the yaml file; so you shouldn't need to do this.  "pip list| grep -i vosk"  will show you if it's installed.
 I install pip3 models this way: